 Intentional infringement of a trademark is a criminal offence.
 Criminal prosecution is initiated on filing a criminal complaint by the trademark owner.
-Criminal penalties include at least six months' imprisonment and a minimum fine of €6,000.
-In case of counterfeit products, when particularly high profits result or damages occur on a commercial or professional scale, stricter penalties apply (ie, a minimum of two years' imprisonment and a fine between €6,000 and €30,000).
-General provisions of the Penal Code (with respect to forgery under Article 216) and fraud (Article 386) may also be applicable in cases of trademark infringement and counterfeiting.
+Criminal penalties include at least six months' imprisonment and a minimum fine of $\le$ 6,000.
+For counterfeit products, when particularly high profits result or damages occur on a commercial or professional scale, stricter penalties apply (ie, a minimum of two years' imprisonment and a fine of between $\le$ 6,000 and $\le$ 30,000).
+General provisions of the Penal Code (with respect to forgery under Article 216) and fraud (Article 386) may also be applicable.